mattdesl/budo/docs/api-usage.md

 # API

-The API mirrors the CLI except you must provide a `stream` for logging.
+The API mirrors the CLI except you must provide a `stream` for logging, and it provides a couple extra options.

 ### `b = budo([entry], [opts])`